tilii/pyensemble/README.md

 for each internal cross validation fold, scores and predictions for each model, and the list of model ids and weightings for the final ensemble.

-Hillclimbing can be performed using auc, accuracy, rmse, cross entropy or F1 score.
+Hillclimbing can be performed using auc, __logloss__, accuracy, rmse, cross entropy or F1 score.

 If the object is initialized with the _model_ parameter equal to None, the object tries to load a fitted ensemble from the database specified.